NFL Week 11 takeaways: Steelers, Texans pad division leads

 Pittsburgh Steelers 20, Jacksonville Jaguars 16

-The gutsy fourth-quarter comeback over Jacksonville showed the Steelers resolve, but also exposed a flaw: rangy defenders and a stout running game can control the pace on them.
+The gutsy, fourth-quarter comeback over Jacksonville showed the Steelers' resolve but also exposed a flaw: Rangy defenders and a stout running game can control the pace against them.
 The Steelers gave up 141 first-half rushing yards to the Jags, and the offense has mustered just 66 passing yards and three turnovers by late in the third quarter.
 That will need to change for the stretch run.
 But apparently these games can impact a locker room the most.
 "Those are the ones you want to win -- when it's ugly," DE Cameron Heyward said.
 "It shows a lot of character, a lot of maturity." -- Jeremy Fowler

 The Jaguars' No. 1 priority in the offseason has to be adding playmakers.
-Sunday's loss against the Steelers reinforced that, with RB Leonard Fournette leading the team in receiving with two catches for 46 yards, and receivers and tight ends only producing 58 more receiving yards.
-QB Blake Bortles' inconsistency and inability to elevate those around him are a problem, too.
+Sunday's loss against the Steelers reinforced that, with RB Leonard Fournette leading the team in receiving with two catches for 46 yards and receivers and tight ends producing only 58 more receiving yards.
+QB Blake Bortles' inconsistency and inability to elevate those around continue to be a problem.
 Jacksonville's offense had negative yardage on four of its final nine possessions, which allowed the Steelers back in the game after they led 16-0.
 At 3-7, the Jags are playing out the string, starting next week at Buffalo. -- Michael DiRocco

 Dallas Cowboys 22, Atlanta Falcons 19

-At 5-5, the Cowboys find themselves in the chase to win the NFC East with six games to go, which did not seem likely when the Cowboys lost 28-14 to Tennessee on Nov.
-5. Since then, the Cowboys have won back-to-back road games, including 22-19 Sunday at Atlanta.
+At 5-5, the Cowboys find themselves in the chase to win the NFC East with six games to go, which did not seem likely when the Cowboys lost to Tennessee two weeks ago.
+Since then, the Cowboys have won back-to-back road games.
 The Cowboys have four of their final six games at home, starting with their Thanksgiving Day game against the Redskins, but Dak Prescott said the team's mindset will not change.
 "Our backs are against the wall," Prescott said.
 "They're still against the wall.
-(This win) showed the character of this team, us swinging, fighting, coming out, the ups and downs in this game, adversity success, just played through it and stayed together." -- Todd Archer
+[This win] showed the character of this team, us swinging, fighting, coming out, the ups and downs in this game, adversity, success -- just played through it and stayed together." -- Todd Archer

-One of the Falcons' biggest issues this season been their inability to close out games.
+One of the Falcons' biggest issues this season has been their inability to close out games.
 Sunday's loss to the Cowboys marked the third time this season they lost at home in the final seconds, and the fourth time overall in six outings they've lost a game decided at the end, counting a road loss at Philadelphia.
 The last time a team rallied from a 4-6 start to make the playoffs was Green Bay in 2016, when the Packers rattled off six straight to finish 10-6.
 That might be too much to ask for the Falcons, especially with a quick-turnaround against the Saints on Thanksgiving night in New Orleans. -- Vaughn McClure

 Indianapolis Colts 38, Tennessee Titans 10

 Indianapolis' offensive line has not given up a sack on 214 consecutive dropbacks by Andrew Luck, who has thrown at least three touchdown passes in seven consecutive games and improved to 10-0 against the Titans.
-The Colts are on a four-game winning streak to stay in the thick of things for the final playoff spot in the AFC, with six games to go in their season.
+The Colts are on a four-game winning streak to stay in the thick of things for the final playoff spot in the AFC, with six games to go.
 They can make it five straight wins next Sunday, when the Colts host the Dolphins. -- Mike Wells

 Nothing worked for the Titans on Sunday, and their point total reflected it.
-They managed only 263 yards of offense and lost quarterback Marcus Mariota for half the game.
-The Titans struggled in all phases of the game, but can get back on track in next week's divisional game against the Texans.
+They managed only 263 yards of offense and lost quarterback Marcus Mariota after an elbow injury.
+The Titans struggled in all phases of the game but can get back on track in next week's divisional game against the Texans.
 The key will be Mariota's return to the lineup. -- Turron Davenport

 Jackson was confident and eager to make first career start